 Paul found comfort in the news he received, especially in Titus’ joy in having been with the Corinthians (II Corinthians 7:7).
 Paul had spoken highly of the Corinthians to Titus, and he is happy that Titus found the Corinthians living up to his expectations.
 Just as Paul has spoken the truth to the Corinthians (II Corinthians 1:18), he had spoken the truth to Titus.

-Titus was impressed by respect he received in coming and the Corinthians willingness to obey.
+Titus was impressed by the respect he received in coming and the Corinthians' willingness to obey.
 Their love for the truth generated a deep love in Titus for the Corinthians.
 Thus Paul rejoices that his confidence in the Corinthians was well placed.